Large Caridosuctor Mississippian Bear Gulch Coelacanth

 Fossil Site: Heath Shale Formation, Bear Gulch Limestone, Fergus County, Montana

 Caridosuctor populosumDescription: The Bear Gulch Limestone is a deposit of some 70 square km in extent and 30 m in depth that has been a source of one of the most diverse assemblages of fossil fish with some 110 species having been described over the past 30 years.
 Most were new to science, and provided a unique view of the marine environment of Mississippian times.
-Fine preservation of both fish and invertebrates is a hallmark of these deposits, presumably due to an anoxic depositional Coelacanthenvironment.
+Fine preservation of both fish and invertebrates is a hallmark of these Coelacanthdeposits, presumably due to an anoxic depositional environment.
 This specimen is a coelacanth known as Caridoscuctor (“shrimp eater”), and is well-represented in the Bear Gulch deposits.
 Specimens found range from 30 mm to 250 mm.
 They exhibit sexual dimorphism, with larger, more robust females and smaller, more gracile males, a condition found in the modern coelacanth Latimeria.
 The species died out in the Lower Carboniferous.
-Note the exceptional detail to this fine specimen.
-There is a repair that crosses the specimen diagonally just posterior to the first dorsal fin, but it detracts but little from such a fine example.
+Note the exceptional detail to this fine specimen which displays the diagnostic double dorsal fin and tassellated central caudal lobe.

 click to enlarge fossil pictures